Contents

 The other consideration in getting buy-in is to get buy-in from others in the company.

-Getting approval from finance is more for investment into resources, however, to increase the value of procurement in the organization, you have to have buy-in from the stakeholders.
+Getting approval from finance is more for investment into resources; however, to increase the value of procurement in the organization, you have to have buy-in from the stakeholders.

-The question is whether you increase engagement with the individual team members or work directly with the leadership to garner support?
+Do you increase engagement with the individual team members or work directly with the leadership to garner support?

-We recommend you do both and here is why
+We recommend you do both, and here is why

 If you already have good engagement with certain team members in a group, then you can build on it and have them help you to increase the influence of procurement.

-Having said that, that is not always the case, so you need to make sure that you have to buy-in from the top and then can help you drive the message.
+That is not always the case, so you need to make sure that you have to buy-in from the top and then can help you drive the message.

 North Star Metrics For Procurement Department